RAN Digital Twin#

 to extract and plot CIRs/CFRs, throughputs, BLERs, scheduling metrics and other datapoints stored in the tables above.

-The MAC scheduling tasks are performed by Aerial cuMAC, with full support for both UL and DL, HARQ and single-cell as well multi-cell jointly scheduling.
-The data flow for the scheduling process is illustrated in the following figure.
+The MAC scheduling tasks are performed by Aerial cuMAC, with full support for both UL and DL, HARQ and single-cell as well as multi-cell jointly scheduling.
+Two different sets of scheduling algorihtms are supported for 4T4R SU-MIMO and 64T64R MU-MIMO simulations, respectively:

-UE selection: UE down-selection using the SINR reported by the PHY layer,
+UE selection: UE down-selection for each cell using the SINRs measured by the RAN PHY.

-PRB allocation: PRB allocation for the selected UEs using the CFRs from the EM engine
+PRB allocation: PRB allocation for the selected UEs per cell using either 1) the SRS channel estimates from the RAN PHY, or 2) the CFRs (ground-truth channels) from the channel emulator engine.

-MCS selection: MCS selection for each of the selected UEs using the SINR reported from the PHY.
-An outer-loop link adaptation is employed to add a positive/negative offset to the reported SINR.
+MCS selection: MCS selection for each selected UE using the SINR measured by the RAN PHY.
+An outer-loop link adaptation is employed to add a positive/negative offset to the measured SINR.
 The offset is tuned by the ACK/NACK result of the last scheduled transmission for the given UE.

 In AODT, simulation model 1 and 2 can be used to generate site-specific data for offline analysis or ML training.
 For instance, after running a simulation, we can import data like channel frequency responses or network performance metrics from the ClickHouse database into data ingestion pipelines for external tools.
 Additionally, the Aerial Omniverse Digital Twin can also be used to train ML models online, while the simulation is evolving.
 This is simulation mode 3, and is achieved by having aodt_sim